 There’s something comforting in a routine, from knowing how to apply eye cream at the night's end to moisturizing before bed; it’s as good for the skin as it is for the soul.
 However, it’s all too easy to go on autopilot—such is the nature of routine.
 As a result, we might be unaware of the common application mistakes that we could be making.
 One such example is exactly how we apply product—your best eye cream, for example, around the eye area.

-This doesn’t necessarily mean that you need to use a specialist eye product though, she says.
+Those who've always wondered is eye cream necessary, will be interested to hear that this doesn’t necessarily mean that you need to use a specialist eye product.
 If your primary concern is dryness and you’re using a fragrance-free moisturizer formulated for sensitive skin on the rest of your face, if you want, it can be taken up a notch and used around the eyes.

 For most other skin scenarios, an eye cream is a safer and gentler bet as it’s likely to have been created with the specific sensitivities of the eye contour area in mind.
 Meaning it’s unlikely to include common irritants such as perfume—although you should certainly take time to carefully check its label and ingredients list before parting with your hard-earned cash.

 Whatever option you decide to go with, here’s your 5-point eye-cream application plan to help you achieve the best results.